NOMU: Neural Optimization-based Model Uncertainty: Experimental Evaluation

-To verify the robustness of our approach, we next conduct a regression experiment with many training points and small non-zero data noise.
-Such a setting allows us to analyze how well NOMU captures \ref{itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints}.
-To that end, we consider the popular task of interpolating the solar irradiance data set also studied in \citep{gal2016dropout}.\footnote{The data is taken from \citet{doi:10.1029/2009GL040142}.
-We scaled it to $X=[-1,1]$.} We split the data set into 194 training and 197 validation points.
-As in \citep{gal2016dropout}, we choose five intervals to contain only validation points.\footnote{After inspecting the training data, we decided (a priori) that the underlying function is likely of high frequency.
-Thus, we set $\lambda=10^{-19}$ for NOMU and the benchmarks' regularization accordingly.
-We also set $\muexp=0.05$, $\sigmin=0.01$ to account for small non-zero data noise.}
+\paragraph{Setting} Although the current version of NOMU is specifically designed for scarce settings without data noise, we are also interested to see how well it performs in settings where these assumptions are not satisfied.
+To this end, we now study a setting with many training points and small non-zero data noise.
+This allows us to analyze how well NOMU captures \ref{itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints}.
+We consider the popular task of interpolating the solar irradiance data \citep{doi:10.1029/2009GL040142} also studied in \citep{gal2016dropout}.
+We scale the data to $X=[-1,1]$ and split it into 194 training and 197 test points.
+As in \citep{gal2016dropout}, we choose five intervals to contain only test points.
+Since the true function is likely of high frequency, we set $\lambda=10^{-19}$ for NOMU and the benchmarks' regularization accordingly.
+To account for small non-zero data noise, we set $\muexp=0.05$, $\sigmin=0.01$ and use otherwise the same hyperparameters as in \Cref{subsubsec:ToyRegression}.

-\Cref{fig:irradianceNOMU} visualizes the UBs obtained by NOMU.
-We observe that NOMU manages to fit the training data well while capturing model uncertainty between input training points.
+\paragraph{Results} \Cref{fig:irradianceNOMU} visualizes NOMU's UBs.
+We see that NOMU manages to fit the training data well while capturing model uncertainty between input training points.
 In particular, large gaps \emph{between} input training points are successfully modeled as regions of high model uncertainty (\ref{itm:Axioms:largeDistantLargeUncertainty}).
 Moreover, in regions highly populated by input training points, NOMU's model uncertainty vanishes as required by \ref{itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints}.
-The respective plots for the benchmarks are provided in \Cref{subsubsec:Detailed Real-Data Time Series Results}.
-There, we observe the same patterns of the different algorithms as in the synthetic setting.
+Plots for the other algorithms are provided in \Cref{subsubsec:Detailed Real-Data Time Series Results}, where we observe similar patterns as in \Cref{subsubsec:ToyRegression}.